Napa Valley trip-May, 2010

 Dinner was as the CIA sitting comfortably at the bar.

-This was not my first experience at the CIA but to be frank for the price (she had chicken and I had Salmon), we would have done better at the Rutherford Grill….or even Taylors Refresher.
+This was not my first experience at the CIA but to be frank for the price (I had Salmon), we would have done better at the Rutherford Grill….or even Taylors Refresher.

 Facebook gets caught up and off to bed.